SiaFoundation/troubleshootd/README.md

 # Docker

-`troubleshootd` includes a `Dockerfile` which can be used for building and running vaultd within a docker container.
+`troubleshootd` includes a `Dockerfile` which can be used for building and running troubleshootd within a docker container.
 The image can also be pulled from `ghcr.io/siafoundation/troubleshootd:latest`.

 ## Creating the container